zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 XXX command before simulation box is defined
 --------------------------------------------

-This error happens, when trying to excute a LAMMPS command that requires information about the system dimensions, or the number atom, bond, angle, dihedral, or improper types, or the number of atoms or similar data that is only available *after* the simulation box has been created.
+This error occurs when trying to excute a LAMMPS command that requires information about the system dimensions, or the number atom, bond, angle, dihedral, or improper types, or the number of atoms or similar data that is only available *after* the simulation box has been created.